MediaComem/comem-archidep/ex/sftp-deployment.md

 ## :exclamation: Setup

 Use the previous PHP Todolist Exercice.
-Clone the [PHP Todolist Exercice][php-todolist] on your machine if you do not have it.
+Clone the [PHP Todolist Exercice][php-todolist] on your local machine if you do not have it.
 Be sure to use a version with the three SQL queries implemented.

 ### :exclamation: Install MySQL